vkbo/novelWriter/setup/README.md

 ### Python Packaging

-`winpack` – Creates a pyz package in a folder with all dependencies using the zipapp tool.
+`pack-pyz` – Creates a pyz package in a folder with all dependencies using the zipapp tool.
 This option is intended for Windows deployment.

 `freeze` – Freeze the package and produces a folder with all dependencies using